Diarrhea

 Activated charcoal is a form of carbon treated with oxygen, making it highly porous and able to absorb toxins and other substances in the digestive tract.
 It is sometimes used as a remedy for diarrhea, particularly when caused by food poisoning or bacterial infections.
 Activated charcoal is available in supplement form and should be taken under the guidance of a healthcare provider.

 Activated charcoal powder, available in powder or capsules online or at your health food store, works for diarrhea.
 Mix one teaspoon of charcoal powder into a glass of water, or take four charcoal capsules or tablets with a glass of water.
-For severe diarrhea, this remedy may need to be repeated every 2-4 hours.
+This remedy may need to be repeated every 2-4 hours for severe diarrhea.

 Activated charcoal is a remedy for chronic or acute diarrhea, as it can adsorb toxins effectively.
 However, it's important to note that activated charcoal can also adsorb medications.
-Therefore, to avoid any potential interactions, it is recommended to wait at least two hours after taking any medication before consuming activated charcoal.
+Therefore, to avoid any potential interactions, waiting at least two hours after taking any medication before consuming activated charcoal is recommended.

 3. Turmeric